kaba-labs/.github/profile/README.md

 ## A Quick Overview

 Kaba is the secure platform that will transform the way we think about personal computers and security.
-At Kaba we use a techique we call "Bi-directional Isolation™" to create a software airgap as our prevention foundation.
+At Kaba we use a techique called "Bi-directional Isolation™" to create a software airgap as our prevention foundation.
 You no longer need slow virtual machines to run applications that could be a threat.

 The plan is to build the most Secure, Dveloper firendly, and Enterprise ready workspace.
 A workspace that doesn't depend on anything physical or even the operating system Kaba is running on.

 We are looking for fellow sientists to join us on a mission of prevention.
 Using our current knowleadge and technology cybersecurity prevention is not only possible but steps away.
-Join us if you love any of these: AI, Security, Web Technologies, WebASM, Containers, Genetic Engineering, CRISPR or even just play Chess. **jobs@kabacorp.com**
+Join us if you love any of these: AI, Security, Web Technologies, WebASM, Containers, Genetic Engineering, CRISPR or even just playing Chess. **jobs@kabacorp.com**

 ## The Plan